 Stir it into homemade yogurt or Greek yogurt.

-Serve over a scoop of vanilla ice cream or over cake.
+Serve over a scoop of vanilla ice cream or use peach compote for cake, like in my pictures.

 Yes, it sure can!
-Place cooked and cooled compote in a mason jar or freezer safe container and freeze up to two months.
+Peach compote can be cooked and cooled, then placed in a mason jar or freezer safe container and freeze up to two months.

 If you make this fresh peach compote recipe, please leave a review below!